12 Top Tips in 2022 for Saving Money on Energy Bills

-With Electric Ireland recently announcing a 9.3% increase in electricity prices from Novemvber 1st and a 7% increase in gas prices and with oil prices currently at a 3 year high finding ways to conserve energy and save money has never been more important than in it now in 2021.
+With Bord Gais announcing a 27% increase in electricity prices from April and a 38% increase in gas prices and with oil prices currently at an all time high finding ways to conserve energy and save money has never been more important than in it now in 2022.

 Below we provide our top 12 tips to help you reduce your energy usage and thus save money on energy bills.